tembo-io/website/blog/2023-10-12-pgvector-and-embeddings/index.md

 Ok, at this point you should now have a sense of what pgvector is, and how to use it together with Python.
 However, wouldn't it be great if the vectorizing step could happen all within Postgres?

 [**Pg_vectorize**](https://github.com/tembo-io/pg_vectorize) is an extension being developed by **Tembo** that intends to streamline the process of generating vectors from the data in your Postgres tables.
-If the data changes, a background job updates the embeddings.
-If you need to find similar vectors, the extension can do that.
+It uses a background worker to generate and update the embeddings in batches every *N* seconds.
+Also, if you need to find similar vectors, the extension can do that.
 All within Postgres.
 Isn't that a cool idea? :wink:

 I invite you to check out the repository and stay tuned.